AlexJonker/scootaloo/README.md

 # scootaloo
-A discord-like chat app written in python wot django
+A discord-like chat app written in python with django